sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/helm.md

 ```sh
 helm upgrade --install --values ./override.yaml --version 4.4.1 sourcegraph sourcegraph/sourcegraph
 ```
-When making configuration changes, it's recommended to review the changes that will be applied - see [Reviewing Changes](#reviewing-changes).
+When making configuration changes, it's recommended to review the changes that will be applied—see [Reviewing Changes](#reviewing-changes).

 ### Specific Configuration Scenarios